nice-game-hints/justin-wack-big-time-hack/README.md

+⚠️ The hints for Justin Wack and the Big Time Hack are still work in progress.
+Only the first act is complete.
+To help with writing rest of the acts you can sponsor me, or participate yourself in writing the hints.
+Create an issue to contact me about this.

 # Writing a guide
 So, you want to write your own hints for a game?
 That's cool.
 Every game should have spoiler free hints!
 Best place to start is [this template repository](https://github.com/nice-game-hints/template).
 It has examples and the following instructions.